-Does buttercream frosting need to be refrigerated?
+Does vanilla buttercream need to be refrigerated?

-If you want to make the frosting ahead of time, store it in the fridge, in an airtight container, for up to 3-4 days.
+If you want to make the frosting ahead of time, store it in the fridge in an airtight container for up to 3-4 days.
 Before using, bring to room temperature and mix it up with a whisk or electric mixer.